 - Yes, meerkats are friendly.

-- However, they are social in nature and live in groups.
+- However, they are social and live in groups.

 - If removed from the group, they may be aggressive due to the stress.